mesosphere/marathon/docs/docs/recipes.md

   }
 ```

-It's also necessary to specify an `upgradeStrategy` - this permits Marathon to kill all instances of this application when upgrading (otherwise it would be impossible to upgrade), and prevents Marathon from launching more than one instance:
+1. Specify the following `upgradeStrategy`, which permits Marathon to kill all instances:

 ```json
   "upgradeStrategy":{